SpectatAR/SpectatAR-Integration-Guide/README.md

 - LinkedIn: https://www.linkedin.com/company/spectatar/about/

-**For all questions and/or to setup a company and game interview for integration, please visit https://www.spectatar.co and click on info@spectatar.co**
+**For all questions and/or to setup a game integration interview, please visit https://www.spectatar.co and click on info@spectatar.co**